International Museum of Dinnerware Design: History

-Dr. Margaret Carney established the International Museum of Dinnerware Design in Ann Arbor in 2012, based on her love of the work of the leading designers for industry, including that of Eva Zeisel, Glidden Parker, Russel Wright, Ben Seibel, Fong Chow, Viktor and Don Schreckengost, along with functional pottery by contemporary artists.
-In the late 1990s, after organizing special exhibitions and writing catalogues on the topic of dinnerware, Dr. Carney began to explore the idea of creating a unique museum devoted to the celebration of dinnerware.
+Margaret L. Carney established the International Museum of Dinnerware Design in Ann Arbor in 2012, based on her love of the work of the leading designers for industry, including that of Eva Zeisel, Glidden Parker, Russel Wright, Ben Seibel, Fong Chow, Viktor and Don Schreckengost, along with functional pottery by contemporary artists.
+In the late 1990s, after organizing special exhibitions and writing catalogues on the topic of dinnerware, Carney began to explore the idea of creating a unique museum devoted to the celebration of dinnerware.
 In order to test public interest, she aimed to hold a special exhibition in New York City with Corning Inc. titled "Great Moments in Dinnerware" and/or "You Are What You Eat Off Of" in 2002; unfortunately, the September 11 attacks occurred and Corning closed its exhibition space in Manhattan.

-On December 30, 2011, designer Eva Zeisel died, prompting Dr. Carney to move forward with her museum plans, as she had shared her dream with Eva, who supported the idea.
-In 2012, Dr. Carney moved to Ann Arbor, filed for incorporation, and applied for 501(c)(3) status.
+On December 30, 2011, designer Eva Zeisel died, prompting Carney to move forward with her museum plans, as she had shared her dream with Eva, who supported the idea.
+In 2012, Carney moved to Ann Arbor, filed for incorporation, and applied for 501(c)(3) status.

-Because of the cost of commercial space in Ann Arbor, the museum lacks a dedicated exhibition space.
-As a result, public exhibitions of the museum's collection appear in curated exhibits at other facilities, particularly in Ann Arbor and Ypsilanti.
+Because of the cost of commercial space in Ann Arbor, the museum lacked a dedicated exhibition space.
+As a result, public exhibitions of the museum's collection appeared in curated exhibits at other facilities, particularly in Ann Arbor and Ypsilanti.
 IMoDD's pop-up exhibits typically last from 3 days to 5 months.
-For example, one of its first exhibits was “Whetting Your Appetite,” held in 2013 at SOFA (Sculpture, Objects, Functional Art + Design) Chicago.
+For example, one of its first exhibits was “Whetting Your Appetite,” held in 2013 at SOFA Chicago (Sculpture, Objects, Functional Art + Design).

 In January 2017, the museum's name was changed from The Dinnerware Museum to The International Museum of Dinnerware Design in order to better reflect the mission of capturing dining history worldwide and celebrating dining memories, with a focus on design as a key element.
 While there are currently no paid employees at the museum, it has had interns from the University of Michigan's Museum Studies program as well as other volunteers.
-Currently, Dr. Carney continues to serve as Director and Chief Curator.
+Carney continues to serve as Director and Chief Curator.

+In April 2024, Director Margaret Carney announced that the museum was moving to its first brick-and-mortar home in Kingston, New York.
+According to Carney, the new space will allow for exhibitions and programming to be available all the time, rather than through pop-up exhibits.
+Carney notes that Kingston is a thriving arts community and is located near the homes and studios of Russel Wright and Eva Zeisel.

 Since its founding, IMoDD has put on biennial national juried, invitational, and historical exhibitions.
-These exhibitions include "The Art of High Chair Fine Dining" (2014), "Cake" (2016), "Butter" (2019), and "Breakfast" (2021).
-The International Museum of Dinnerware Design's next biennial exhibition is scheduled for the summer of 2023.
-Entitled "Entomophagous Dining," IMoDD's call for entries asks artists and designers to "to explore how dining on insects (entomophagy) may be in our future, if not our present."
+These exhibitions include "The Art of High Chair Fine Dining" (2014), "Cake" (2016), "Butter" (2019), "Breakfast" (2021), and "Entomophagous Dining" (2023).